niceyeti/tutornetes/clusters/base_cluster/go_grpc_example/README.md

 These are purely ideas for practice/job-prep.
 - Write and add a cache to the service
 - Refactor apps layers and compare with other grpc app layouts
-- kube-ify the app, with kubes based tests. basically try to develop the most advanced and smooth devops workflow using tilt and by fully parameterizing the application wrt the db and so on.
+- kube-ify the app, with kubes based tests.
+Basically try to develop the most advanced and smooth devops workflow using tilt and by fully parameterizing the application wrt the db and so on.
 - Implement all timing requirements (grpc timeouts, grpc.ServerOptions, etc).
 None are specified.